jupiterbjy/Live2DPractice-Cyannyan/README.md

 - CyanSD: 8192px version with VtuberStudio integration
 - CyanSDLowRes: 2048px version to use in webs, as chromium based mobile browers don't load large images.
-- CyanEmojis: Emojis created from this live2d model.
+- Emoji: Emojis created from this live2d model.
 Based on old model so these looks bit different, especially ones with closed eyes.
 Thanks IceCat for cropping!

 ---